henriquelino/huey_producer_consumer_flask/README.md

 ## How to configure:
-Use the config file located at [consumer/config.yaml](/src/app/consumer/config.yaml)
+Use the config file located at [consumer/config.yaml](/src/app/consumer/config.yaml) If `task_database` path was changed, update [producer/config.yaml](/src/app/producer/config.yaml) too!
+Both should use the same database.

 ## How to execute:
 Commands should be executed at git root directory!